ThomasCode92/docker-k8s-practical-guide/images-containers/README.md

 | Can be **analyzed** | _docker image inspect_ | Can be **listed** | _docker ps, docker ps -a_ |
 | Can be **removed** | _docker rmi, docker prune_ | Can be **removed** | _docker rm_ |

 Add `--help`to see all options.
-A more complete list of commands can be found in [this sheet sheet](./docs/sheet-sheet.pdf).
+A more complete list of commands can be found in [this cheat sheet](./docs/cheat-sheet.pdf).

 ## Docker Hub